Energy transfer for solutions to the nonlinear Schr\"odinger equation on irrational tori: Numerical Study

 \section{Numerical Study}

-We now provide the details of our numerical simulation of \eqref{irrNLS} on the rational torus ($\omega^2=1$) and irrational torus ($\omega^2=\sqrt{2}$), as well as our numerical study of Theorem \ref{mainthm} and the evolution of the Sobolev norm and energy spectrum on the two tori.
+We now provide the details of our numerical simulation of \eqref{irrNLS} on the rational torus ($\omega^2=1$) and irrational torus ($\omega^2=\sqrt{2}$), as well as our numerical study of the evolution of the Sobolev norm and energy spectrum on the two tori.
+We also study numerically for the full NLS equation \eqref{irrNLS} the equivalent notion of a barrier according to Definition \ref{barr} above.
 It is demonstrated through a variety of metrics that the energy cascade process on the irrational torus is consistently slower than on the rational torus.\\